Translate

 Prayers of the Community

-We pray for these and all unspoken intentions that we hold in our hearts.
-Amen.
+We pray for these, and all the unspoken blessings, cares, and concerns held in the silence of our hearts.
+AMEN

 LITURGY OF THE EUCHARIST